 There’s a study done that showed three different groups doing stressful things.
 I think it was karaoke, a math test, and something else.
 It then had one of the groups go into that scary task and just dwell on the fact that they were nervous.

 One group was supposed to just be neutral, you know, like think about what you had for lunch.
-And then one groups was supposed to think, “I’m excited.”
+And then one group was supposed to think, “I’m excited.”
 Think about how excited you are to do this karaoke, or to take this math test.
 Then when they got the results back, the kids who did the excitement were significantly better

 Thinking about your nerves will actually make you swim worse.
 Thinking about being excited will make you swim better.
-I know it sounds kind of simple, but if you can just shift that, to like, “Ooh, my heart’s pounding, this is like when I go up a roller coaster, and I love roller coasters.
+I know it sounds simple, but if you can just shift that, to like, “Ooh, my heart’s pounding, this is like when I go up a roller coaster, and I love roller coasters.
 Here we go, I can’t wait.”
 Even if you’re kinda lying to yourself a little bit, you’re faking it till you make it, go for it, you know?
-This stuff kind of works.
+This stuff works.

 I will be back here again next week, answering questions.
 If you have any questions for me in the meantime, reach out to me at Rebecca@PerformHappy.com.
 I’ll see you next week.
 Thanks for being here.